The Mummy: Tomb of the Dragon Emperor: Writing

 Other notable differences between the script and film include Shangri-La depicted as a lush utopia filled with people from various eras.
-The Dragon Emperor showed more of his mastery over the five Chinese elements: he freezes and unfreezes a river to escape; rapidly shoots fireballs from his hands; makes "snow arms" to drag enemies underground, and makes a raincloud with water from the Spring of Eternal Life to raise his army.
+The Dragon Emperor showed more of his mastery over the five Chinese elements: he freezes and unfreezes a river to escape, rapidly shoots fireballs from his hands, makes "snow arms" to drag enemies underground, and makes a raincloud with water from the Spring of Eternal Life to raise his army.
 Unlike in the movie, he doesn't become a shapeshifter.
 Many Chinese slave workers and other prisoners the Japanese took, including Chang, ward off the Emperor's Terracotta Army instead of undead warriors.
 Instead of the one-on-one fight between Rick and the Dragon Emperor, the O'Connells try to complete a ritual involving the five elements to unlock the "River of Spirits," the Emperor's enemies' souls beneath the Great Wall, to defeat the terracotta soldiers as the Emperor tries to stop them.
 Rick tells the Emperor to give Imhotep his regards after delivering the killing blow.
 The terracotta curse upon Shangri-La ends with the Emperor's death, freeing its inhabitants, including Zohora.

 Casting

 In March 2006, actor Oded Fehr, who played Ardeth Bay in the first two films said that Sommers had told him that a third film was in development and being written, with only Brendan Fraser and Rachel Weisz's characters returning.
 The following September, Universal Pictures offered director Joe Johnston the helm, instead of Jurassic World but Johnston declined.
 Later in the month, Weisz expressed interest in reprising her role.

-In January 2007, Universal announced Sommers would not direct the third film.
-It was then announced that Universal entered talks with director Rob Cohen to take over directing duties.
+In January 2007, Universal announced Sommers would not direct the third film and that Rob Cohen had entered negotiations to take over directing duties.
+Sommers opted out because he felt "the first two really came together" and that "third ones are just very hard."
 Later in the month, the story was revealed to center around Brendan Fraser and Rachel Weisz's characters, as well as their adult son.
 Negotiations with the actors were in progress at that time.
 In February, casting began for the role of Alex O'Connell.
 Additionally, John Hannah reprised his role as Jonathan.
 Also in that month, Cohen mentioned that Jet Li and Michelle Yeoh would star in the film although the official confirmation wasn't published until May.